-The tables below provide Level A and Level B marine mammal impact estimates calculated by SMRU at the request of Commission staff using the Wood et al. (2012) approach developed for the EIR and based on the October 1, 2012 revised project submitted by PG&E. These estimates include three marine mammal density scenarios, referred to as "base," "upper," and "potential."
+The tables below provide Level A and Level B marine mammal impact estimates calculated by SMRU7 at the request of Commission staff using the Wood et al. (2012) approach developed for the EIR and based on the October 1, 2012 revised project submitted by PG&E. These estimates include three marine mammal density scenarios, referred to as "base," "upper," and "potential."
 These three scenarios have been included because marine mammal density is highly variable and difficult to accurately predict for short time periods (on the order of months) in an area the size of the project area.
 The available marine mammal density data for the project area most accurately predicts average densities over much larger areas and across multiple years.
+Therefore, the "upper" and "potential" density scenarios were included to address potential sources of underestimation in the base density scenario with a more precautionary approach.